 Make sure you have a consistent sleep routine, going to bed at the same time each night.
 Get into the habit of winding down and avoiding over-stimulation, for example using phones or laptops, an hour or two before you go to sleep.
-Aiming for 7-8 hours of sleep a night is important, especially if you’re planning to embark on a new exercise routine.
-Sleep is a prime time for the body and brain to recover, process, and repair from the day’s rigours.
+Aiming for 7-8 hours of sleep a night is also important, especially if you’re planning to embark on a new exercise routine.
+Sleep is the body and brain's prime time to recover, process, and repair from the day’s rigours.

 You can boost your energy reserves with careful food choices.
 I suggest reducing refined carbs like white bread, pasta, rice, and instead consume foods that are higher in fibre and protein and provide us with a steady, slow release of energy throughout the day.
 Choose high-protein foods like lean chicken and turkey or fish, and vegan options such as beans, nuts and seeds, along with complex carbs such as oats and brown rice - these are all good choices to keep your energy levels up.

-Many people struggle to make time to exercise, but it’s often overlooked that we also struggle to make time for ourselves.
-For us to live happy, healthy lives we need to remember to take time for ourselves to wind down, especially if we have had a stressful day.
+In this busy world, many people struggle to make time for themselves.
+For us to live happy, healthy lives we need to remember to take time to wind down, especially if we have had a stressful day.
 High levels of cortisol, a hormone triggered by stress, can wreak havoc with our bodies’ ability to relax, leading to poor sleep and recovery.
 For more advice on destressing, take a look at Dr. Aisling’s article: Dr Aisling's Seven Tops Tips to Feel Less Stressed.